-Staff should ensure that any machine not routinely connected to the school network is brought in regularly to receive updates by the ICT team.
+Staff should ensure any machine not routinely connected to the school network is brought in regularly to receive updates by the IT team.

-Staff must ensure all school data is stored on the school network, and not kept solely on the laptop and should synchronise all locally stored data with the school network server on a frequent basis.
+Staff must ensure all school data is stored in the school's Google Workspace or on the school network, and not kept solely on the laptop and should synchronise all locally stored data with the school network server on a frequent basis.

-Mobile Computing and Storage Devices include, but are not limited to: laptop computers, plug-ins, Universal Serial Bus (USB) port devices, Compact Discs (CDs), Digital Versatile Discs (DVDs), flash drives, smartphones, tablets, wireless networking cards, and any other existing or future mobile computing or storage device, either personally owned or school owned, that may connect to or access the information systems at the school.
+Mobile computing and storage devices include, but are not limited to: laptop computers, plug-ins, Universal Serial Bus (USB) port devices, Compact Discs (CDs), Digital Versatile Discs (DVDs), flash drives, smartphones, tablets, wireless networking cards, and any other existing or future mobile computing or storage device, either personally owned or school owned, that may connect to or access the information systems at the school.
 These devices are easily lost or stolen, presenting a high risk for unauthorised access and introduction of malicious software to the IT network.
-These risks must be mitigated to acceptable levels:
+These risks must be mitigated to acceptable levels;

-- Encryption portable computing devices and portable electronic storage media that contain confidential, personal or sensitive information must use encryption or equally strong measures to protect the data while it is being stored. - Database or portions thereof which reside on the network shall not be downloaded to mobile computing or storage devices. - Report lost or stolen mobile computing and storage devices immediately to the ICT department and/or the DPO. - Non-departmental owned devices that may connect to the school network must first be approved by the ICT department.
+- encryption portable computing devices and portable electronic storage media that contain confidential, personal or sensitive information must use encryption or equally strong measures to protect the data while it is being stored.
+This includes staff mobile phones - the expectation being that phones and tablets are secured using PIN, password or biometric lock - database or portions thereof which reside on the network shall not be downloaded to mobile computing or storage devices - report lost or stolen mobile computing and storage devices immediately to the ICT department and/or the DPO - non-departmental owned devices that may connect to the school network must first be approved by the ICT department